thakurfazer55/device_Panasonic_P55_Novo/README.md

-This is a Device tree for Redmi Note 3G (MT6592) which is based on MT6592 SoC.
+This is a Device tree for Panasonic P55 Novo (MT6592) which is based on MT6592 SoC.
 Based on Stock Kitkat kernel (3.4.67)